Excelsior EMC Capital Credits

-At Excelsior EMC, our priority has always been providing safe, reliable, and cost-effective electricity to our members.
-Historically, we have reinvested margins into our distribution system to strengthen reliability and keep rates as low as possible.
+At Excelsior EMC, our mission has always been to provide the best in safe, reliable, and cost-effective service to our members.
+Over the years, we have reinvested margins into our distribution system to strengthen reliability and help keep rates as low as possible.

-However, our Board of Directors had a long-term goal of returning capital credits to our members when the time was right.
-Thanks to strong financial stewardship and years of careful planning, we are excited to make this reality- giving back to the people who make our cooperative strong.
+At the same time, your Board of Directors has remained committed to a long-term goal—returning capital credits to our members when the cooperative’s financial position allows.
+Thanks to strong financial stewardship and careful planning, we are proud to continue delivering on that commitment.

-In 2025, we will be refunding capital credits to those who were members during the years of 1951 through 1980.
+In 2026, Excelsior EMC will also be retiring capital credits to those who were members during the year 1981.

 Capital Credit Application: